hapijs/hapi/docs/Reference.md

         - `httpClient` - an alternative HTTP client function, compatible with the [`request`](https://npmjs.org/package/request) module `request()` interface.
 <p></p>
-    - `view` - generates a template-based response.
+    - <a name="route.config.view" />`view` - generates a template-based response.
 The `view` options is set to the desired template file name.
-The view context available to the template
-      includes:
+      The view context available to the template includes:
         - `payload` - maps to `request.payload`.
         - `params` - maps to `request.params`.
-        - `querystring` - maps to `request.query`.
+        - `query` - maps to `request.query`.
 <p></p>
 - `config` - additional route configuration (the `config` options allows splitting the route information from its implementation):
     - `handler` - an alternative location for the route handler function.
 Same as the `handler` option in the parent level.
 Can only